 The majority of Maine Maritime Academy students are required to participate in a random urinalysis program during their enrollment.
-All students who act as part of the crew of any MMA vessel, transport students in MMA vehicles, and/or pursue MMA co-ops must participate in the random and pre-employment drug testing program.
+All students who act as part of the crew of any MMA vessel, transport students in MMA vehicles, and/or pursue MMA co-ops must participate in the random and preemployment drug testing program.
 Additionally, any students who are in a probationary disciplinary status due to violations of the drug/alcohol policies may be subject to increased drug testing.
+In addition, the Academy administers a drug-testing program for certain categories of employees: the U.S. Coast Guard's Drug and Alcohol Testing Program is a means to deter the illegal use of controlled substances by merchant marine personnel and to promote a drug-free and safe work environment for the safe passage of embarked passengers and for carriage of cargo on U.S. waterways.
+The Training Ships are required by law to be operated by a USCG licensed or documented mariner.
+Personnel operating these vessels are subject to drug testing.
+The program serves as a strong deterrent to the illegal use of controlled substances by covered crew members/employees, and promotes a safe, drug-free workplace.